unfor19/restro/README.md

    make infra-apply
    ```
    **NOTE:** For the first time, it will probably fail due to missing `TXT` record in Cloudflare.
 Add the TXT record to Cloudflare and run `make infra-plan` followed by `make infra-apply` again.
-1. Update `.env` with the output values
+1. Update `.env` with the output values.
    ```
    make infra-update-dotenv
    ```